-The Prevention of Discrimination Act provides protection from discrimination based on race, ethnicity or skin color, sex, language, faith, political or other views, national or social origin, financial status, syndicate membership, education, social position, age, health condition, disability, gender identity or sexual orientation.
+The Anti-Discrimination Act provides protection from discrimination based on race, ethnicity or skin colour, sex, language, faith, political or other views, national or social origin, financial status, syndicate membership, education, social position, age, health condition, disability, gender identity or sexual orientation.

 What are the possible consequences for the employer if a worker has suffered discrimination or harassment in the context of termination of employment?

 Victims of discrimination are entitled to reinstatement and damage compensation from the employer.

 When the court finds that a termination was not lawful, the affected worker might be reinstated.
 If the worker finds the reinstatement unacceptable, the date of termination of employment shall be determined and the worker may be awarded indemnity in an amount not less than three and not more than eight statutory or contracted average monthly salaries paid to the worker over the preceding three months.

 Are any categories of worker (for example, fixed-term workers or workers on family leave) entitled to specific protection, other than protection from discrimination or harassment, on the termination of employment?